 - Stop working on the exam and take note of the time

-- You must contact your Course Coordinator or Tutor immediately via email, Moodle or chat and advise them that you are unwell.
+- You must contact the Exams Team (Inspera exam) or your Course Coordinator or Tutor immediately via email, Moodle or chat and advise them that you are unwell.

 - Immediately submit a Special Consideration application saying that you felt ill during the exam and were unable to continue